 If you don’t have a set of login details for your own exclusive use, ask a site administrator to create an account for you.
-You can refer them to this tutorial on how to share admin access to your website.
+Should they need guidance, you can refer them to this tutorial on how to share admin access to your website.

 Never log in using an account that belongs to somebody else — doing so increases the risk of their password being exposed to an unauthorised third party.
 It also takes the accountability out of the account.
 If something goes wrong, how will you know who did what if more than one person uses the same login details?

-Some web designers try to make finding your WordPress admin access easy by displaying a link to the admin login prompt on every page of the website, often in the footer or sidebar.
-I don’t tend to set up websites in this way because I prefer not to advertise the login page location to all and sundry.
-This move won’t stop a hacker with any degree of competence, but there’s no sense in making their life any easier.
+Some web designers try to make finding your WordPress admin access easy by displaying a link to the admin login URL on every page of the website, often in the footer or sidebar.
+I don’t set up websites in this way because I prefer not to advertise the login page location to all and sundry.
+Whilst this move won’t stop a hacker with any degree of competence, there’s no sense in making their life any easier.